tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

 > Splitting each task in a separate named function will give us a cleaner and well structured code.

-Now let's launch the execution.
+Now let's launch the execution, like so:

 ```javascript
 execution(input, (error, result) => {